 Here’s how to do that:

 - Rotate the mattress.
 Switching leg and foot sides of your mattress every 3 to 6 months (2) will prevent premature sagging and indentations.
 Also, if you’re a single sleeper, you can try sleeping on different sides of the bed to keep the surface flat and supportive for longer.
 And, of course, if your mattress has a double-sided design, you can flip it once in a while.
+Usually, I rotate my mattresses or flip them if I can every 3 months just to make sure no side of it gets compressed over a long period of time.
+If you want to do this as well, check out your warranty terms, because even some mattresses with lifetime warranty might be voided if rotated or flipped.

 - Take care of the bed base.
 Mattresses that don’t sag last longer, and if you aren’t sure about your box spring or bed frame, reinforcing it could be a good idea.
 You can use a bunkie board for Single-sized mattresses, place a plywood sheet on your existing bed frame or purchase a new one with reinforced slats or a mesh support system.

 - Add a mattress topper.
 A mattress topper can act as a buffer layer and protect your mattress from premature indentations.
 Note, though, that this can only work as a temporary solution for a year or two before the topper will lose its shape.
 Plus, thicker mattress toppers can alter the feel of your bed.
+As a matter of fact, I mostly use a medium-firm mattress topper on a firm mattress to make my bed feel more comfortable, besides keeping it clean and protected.

 - Use a mattress protector.
 The mattress protector creates a waterproof barrier that prevents any stains or spills and keeps the mold away from the deep layers of the mattress.
 Ideally, you should use it from day one to prevent any accidents.